 - Car clubs tend to be available only in bigger cities like London, Manchester and Birmingham but coverage is spreading so there will be more and more opportunities to get involved.

 - There tends to be quite a high excess to pay on the insurance if you have an accident.
-At Zipcar you pay a damage fee of up to £500 or £750 for members under 21 years old.
+At Zipcar you pay a damage fee of up to £750 or £1,000 for higher risk members.

 How does it work?